 by Jo Hamya

-Here, living and working in the spaces that have birthed the country’s leaders, she is both outsider and insider, and she can’t shake the feeling that real life is happening elsewhere.
+Autumn 2018.
+A young woman starts a job as a research assistant at Oxford.
+But she can’t shake the feeling that real life is happening elsewhere.
 Eight months later she finds herself in London.
-She’s landed a temp contract at a society magazine and is paying £80 a week to sleep on a stranger’s sofa.
+She’s landed a temp contract at a society magazine and is paying GBP80 a week to sleep on a stranger’s sofa.